pawelgrzybek/PinBuddy/README.md

 - Thanks to [Tom Veldman](https://github.com/progBorg) for the Dutch translation
 - Thanks to [Ana Gilda Rodrigues](https://github.com/AnaGilda) for the Portuguese translation
 - Thanks to [Nikita Rudenko](https://github.com/nick-rudenko) for the Ukrainian translation
+- Thanks to [Yotam Salmon](https://github.com/yotam180) for the Hebrew translation
 - Potentially you…